-Summer in Puglia
+A Guide to Summer in Puglia

 Located on the heel of the Italian boot, the southern region of Puglia is a beautiful slice of Mediterranean life.
 Boasting stunning coastlines, cities full of architecture and plenty of rural traditions to enjoy, Puglia has quickly become one of the most popular regions in the whole of Italy for tourists and nationals, alike!

-While there is plenty to discover all year-round, Puglia, like much of Southern Italy, comes alive during the summer months.
+While there is plenty to discover all year round, Puglia, like much of Southern Italy, comes alive during the summer months.
 Check out our simple overview of summer in Puglia, full of reasons to choose this location for your next visit to the country!

-Puglia’s Weather in the Summer
+What is Puglia’s Weather in the Summer?

 While much of Southern Italy experiences characteristically hot summers, Puglia is known for having some of the driest summer climates in the country, with only around ten days of rainfall during June, July and August combined.

-Things to do in Puglia During the Summer
+Things to Do in Puglia During the Summer

 One of the great attractions of Puglia is the sheer range of exciting things to do, and we’re sure that you will find the perfect day out during your stay!